RosterElf Logo

-The Nurses Award 2020 (MA000034) sets minimum pay and conditions for many nurses in the private health and aged care sectors.
-To stay compliant, employers must confirm award coverage, apply the correct classification and stream (aged care vs non-aged care), set correct base rates, and pay the right penalties, overtime and allowances based on when work is performed.
+The Nurses Award 2020 (MA000034), commonly known as the Nurses Award, sets minimum pay and conditions for many nurses in the private health and aged care sectors.
+To support your compliance efforts, employers must confirm award coverage, apply the correct classification and stream (aged care vs non-aged care), set correct base rates, and pay the right penalties, overtime and allowances based on when work is performed.

 Most common payroll errors: wrong award, wrong classification, missed aged care stream uplift dates, and incorrect stacking/substitution of shift/weekend/public holiday payments.